 What teaching opportunities are available?

-Houston Methodist Hospital maintains an affiliation with Weill Cornell Medical College and New York Presbyterian Hospital and is a major clinical teaching site for students from the Colleges of Pharmacy at the University of Houston, the University of Texas at Austin, and Texas Southern University, Texas A&M University, Lebanese American University, and University of The Incarnate Word.
-The residents have opportunities to assist in the teaching of students from multiple disciplines including pharmacy, medicine, nursing, and physician assistants.
-Opportunities for didactic teaching are available within the local colleges of pharmacy.
-The specialty residents will also work closely with and mentor the PGY1 - pharmacy practice residents.
-A teaching certificate program is offered as part of the TMH and University of Houston College of Pharmacy Affiliation for residents interested in such a training experience.
+Houston Methodist Hospital is a major clinical teaching site for students from the Colleges of Pharmacy at the University of Texas at Austin, the University of Houston, Texas Southern University, Texas A&M University, Lebanese American University, and University of The Incarnate Word.
+The residents have opportunities to assist in the teaching of students from multiple disciplines including pharmacy, medicine, nursing, physician assistants, and nurse practitioners.
+Opportunities for didactic teaching exist in the local colleges of pharmacy.
+A teaching certificate program is offered as part of the HMH and University of Houston College of Pharmacy affiliation for residents interested in such a training experience.

 Does the resident receive support to attend professional meetings?

-Financial support is provided for all required meeting (ASHP Midyear Clinical Meeting and Midwestern States Residency Conference) in addition to one professional transplant meeting (e.g. American Transplant Congree or ISHLT’s Annual Meeting).
+Financial support is provided for all required meeting (ASHP Midyear Clinical Meeting and Midwest Pharmacy Residents Conference) in addition to one professional transplant meeting (e.g. American Transplant Congress or ISHLT’s Annual Meeting).
 Support includes hotel accommodations, airfare, conference registration, and meals.

 Does the resident have library privileges?